DataDog/integrations-core/cisco_duo/README.md

 ## Overview

 [Cisco Duo][1] is a multi-factor authentication (MFA) and secure access solution.
 It adds an additional layer of security by requiring users to verify their identity through a second factor, such as a mobile app, before gaining access to applications or systems.
-Duo is often used to enhance the security of remote access and helps protect against unauthorized access even if passwords are compromised.
+Duo is often used to enhance the security of remote access and helps protect against unauthorized access, even if passwords are compromised.

 This integration ingests the following logs:
 - Authentication